andrewchu16/friend-bot/README.md

 Have you ever been up on Discord at night, feeling lonely? ~~This is a common issue that has beening affecting our developers. :)~~

 Look no further, for `Friend Bot`!
 Friend bot is discord bot AI meant to talk like a normal person and respond to your messages!
-With Friend Bot, you will always have a companion to talk to,
+With Friend Bot, you will always have a companion to talk to, and you'll never be lonely again!

 ## TODO

 1. refactor (optional)
     - variable names